Pete Rose's Visit for Phillies Alumni Day Turns Controversial

-Pete Rose's visit to Philly turns controversial originally appeared on NBC Sports Philadelphia
+Pete Rose cheered loudly, though visit to Philly turns controversial originally appeared on NBC Sports Washington

-Pete Rose received a loud and long standing ovation Sunday when introduced alongside his 1980 World Series champion teammates at Phillies Alumni Day.
+Pete Rose received a long, loud standing ovation Sunday when introduced alongside his 1980 World Series champion teammates at Phillies Alumni Day.

-Before and after that reception, the 81-year-old dismissed questions about allegations of sexual misconduct by a woman who said in sworn court testimony that she had a sexual relationship with Rose when she was 14 and 15 years old and he was in his early-30s.
+Before and after the mostly positive reception, the 81-year-old dismissed questions about alleged sexual misconduct that surfaced five years ago when an unidentified woman said in sworn court testimony that she had a sexual relationship with Rose when she was 14 and 15 years old and he was in his early-30s.

-Those allegations surfaced five years ago this month and resulted in the Phillies canceling Rose's 2017 Wall of Fame induction.
+Those claims led the Phillies to cancel Rose’s 2017 Wall of Fame induction a week before it was set to take place.

 Sunday was the first time Rose had attended a Phillies game since 1989, when he received a lifetime ban from MLB for placing bets on the Cincinnati Reds team he had been managing for five seasons.

 Prior to Sunday's on-field ceremony, Rose posed for pictures with former teammates.
-He was asked by a female reporter from the Philadelphia Inquirer what kind of message he thought his presence sent to women.
+He was asked by a female reporter from the Philadelphia Inquirer what he would say to people who feel his presence at the festivities sent a negative message to women.

 Rose responded, "I'm not here to talk about that, sorry about that.
 It was 55 years ago, babe."